jina-ai/jina/README.md

 ```
 More install options including Conda, Docker, Windows [can be found here](https://docs.jina.ai/get-started/install/).

+If you are upgrading from Jina 2: Please remove version 2 first and install version 3 then. (`pip uninstall jina && pip install -U jina`)

 ## Documentation

 Check our **[comprehensive docs](https://docs.jina.ai)** for more in depth tutorials, advanced topics and API reference.

+This is the readme for Jina 3.
+The old readme for Jina 2 can be found <a href="https://github.com/jina-ai/jina/blob/v2.6.4/README.md">here</a>.

 ## Get Started